ncatlab/nlab-content/pages/3/1/6/0/613/content.md

-There is a strict homotopy 2-groupoid for a Hausdorff space defined by  Hardie, K. A.; Kamps, K. H.; Kieboom, R. W. (MR1785844), and a weak homotopy 2-groupoid for a general space (by the same authors).
+There is a [[strict 2-groupoid|strict]] homotopy 2-groupoid for a [[Hausdorff space]] defined spring , and a weak homotopy 2-groupoid for a general space (by the same authors).
 They later introduced  a homotopy double groupoid.
 There is no $n$-dimensional version of these ideas on offer.

 A strict cubical omega-groupoid $\rho X_*$ for a [[filtered space]] $X_*$ was defined by Brown and Higgins in 1981.
 Form the filtered cubical complex $R X_*$ which in dimension $n$ consists of  filtered maps $I^n_* \to X_*$ and take filter homotopy classes of these _relative to the vertices_.
 The proof that the compositions in $RX_*$ are inherited by $\rho X_*$ is one of the key points of the development.